lyl209/nlp/README.md

 nlp
 ===
-Some of the draft homework when I took NLP courses.
+Some of the draft homework when I took NLP course.